|The rules presented here are ancillary to the

 clarification to all sites.
 The Site Head Judge will explain the judging

-procedures and work with the team coaches to distribute the contest
+procedures and work with the other judges to distribute the contest

 judging and record-keeping responsibilities.